contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-policy.md

 ### <a name="ch3"></a> Chapter 3 - Bandwidth Policy

-In this chapter, we will explore bandwidth policy feature of contiv.
-We will create tenant, network and groups.
-Then we will attach netprofile to one group and verify that applied bandwidth is working or not as expected in data path.
+In this chapter, we will explore the bandwidth policy feature of Contiv.
+We will create a tenant, a network and some groups.
+Then we will attach a netprofile to one endpoint group and verify that the applied bandwidth policy works as expected.

-So, let us create tenant, a network and group "A" under network.
+So, let's create a tenant, a network and group "A" under the network.

 ```
 [vagrant@legacy-swarm-master ~]$ netctl tenant create BandwidthTenant